My Christmas Tree Tells Many Stories…

 Christopher Mitchelmore, MHA for The Straits-White Bay North

-Posted on December 23, 2014, in Art, Community Economic Development, Heritage, Tradition, Vacations and tagged art, christmas, Christmas tree, handmade, Labrador, Newfoundland, ornaments, Rural, Travel.
+Posted on December 23, 2014, in Art, Community Economic Development, Culture, Tourism, Vacations and tagged art, christmas, Christmas tree, handmade, Labrador, Newfoundland, ornaments, Rural, Travel.
 Bookmark the permalink.
 3 Comments.